 6. Entrants may submit one story each.

-7. All work submitted for consideration must be on subject with the theme of café stories, and must be the entrant's own original writing.
+7. All work submitted for consideration must be on subject with the theme of 'scent', and must be the entrant's own original writing.

 8. The story entered should not have appeared in print, online or have been broadcast prior to or be published after entry.
 Work which has been published on public websites, blogs or social media sites can be submitted, but must be taken down before the date of entry and must not be uploaded again until the writer has been notified whether they have been successful in making the shortlist.
 Shortlisted writers are asked not to publish their story anywhere as it will be included in the shortlist eBook.
 Work found to be published in print or to have been broadcast or to have appeared on a website outside of these terms will be disqualified.

-9. All work must be submitted both electronically by email (to firstname.lastname@example.org), and hard copy in the post (to Becky Harrison, Comma Press, Studio 510a, Hope Mill, 113 Pollard Street, Manchester, M4 7JA), both including a cover letter which states the author’s name, address, email, contact number and story title.
-Without a cover letter with both the electronic and hard copy entry the story will not be eligible.
+9. All work must be submitted electronically by email to email@example.com), and must include a cover letter which states the author’s name, address, email, contact number and story title.
+Without a cover letter the story will not be eligible.
 Preferably entries should be typed or word-processed, clearly legible and written in English.
 Entrants should not include illustrations or artwork.
 Beyond these stipulations, presentation (e.g. font and spacing) is at the entrant’s discretion.

 10. Translations into English of work written in other languages can be accepted, provided that the source text is the entrant's own original work and has not been published (in line with the above); translations into English of work published (in line with the above) elsewhere in other languages will not be accepted.

 11. All entries will be assigned an ID number and made anonymous upon receipt.
 The readers will not be privy to the entrants’ names while deciding on the long list and the panel of judges will not be privy to entrants' names during the reading and judging process of the shortlist.
-Names will be reattributed to entries only after the short list and winner has been decided.
+Names will be reattributed to entries only after the winner and runners-up have been decided.

-12. If shortlisted, writers should please do their best to attend the special event at UCLan on May 8th 2018 where the winner and highly commended entries will be announced and the eBook launched.
+12. If shortlisted, writers should please do their best to attend the special prizegiving event which will take place in the North West in May 2019 where the winner and highly commended entries will be announced and the eBook launched.
 The winner will be notified in advance of the ceremony to ensure they are in attendance for the announcement.

-13. Postal and electronic entries will only be valid if accompanied by a cover letter containing all the necessary information (see 9).
+13. Electronic entries will only be valid if accompanied by a cover letter containing all the necessary information (see 9).

-14. Entries submitted for consideration may be withdrawn from the Competition by entrants by notification in writing (by post or email) to be received by Comma Press.
+14. Entries submitted for consideration may be withdrawn from the Competition by entrants by notification in writing (by email) to be received by Comma Press.

-21. Comma Press and UCLan reserve the right to amend these Rules where it is deemed necessary to do so or where circumstances are beyond their control.
-Any changes to the Rules will be posted on the competition webpage on commapress.co.uk.
+20. Comma Press and UCLan reserve the right to amend these Rules where it is deemed necessary to do so or where circumstances are beyond their control.
+Any changes to the Rules will be posted on the competition web page on commapress.co.uk.